nicolascuello/Stellar-MADE/README.md

 ### Outreach activities

-- In preparation: Comic strips about the Stellar-MADE project, coordinated by Séverine Alvain (CNRS).
+- In preparation: Comic strips about the Stellar-MADE project by the Ink Link and coordinated by Séverine Alvain.

 - [Pint of Science](@pintofscienceFR) in Grenoble, 23/05/2023.
 "Discs and planets in multiple stellar systems".
 Program and details [here](https://www.pintofscience.fr/event/disques-et-exoplanetes-autour-detoiles-multiples).